garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 I bought a gang of clothes, all of my equiptment
-And getting somthing new with each and every shipment Money gets made and money gets spent and how these jealous niggaz acting only makes it evident that
+And getting somthing new with each and every shipment Money gets made and money gets spent and how these jealous niggas acting only makes it evident that

 Some believe in Jesus
 some believe in Allah
-But niggaz like me believe im making dollars
+But niggas like me believe im making dollars
-Cause even when yo niggaz wanna be untrue
+Cause even when yo niggas wanna be untrue
 You know the money's still good to you

 Yes Yes

 Some believe in love and some believe in friends
-But niggaz like me believe in making ends
+But niggas like me believe in making ends
 Cause even when yo bitch wants to trick around
 You know the moneys got you safe and sound

 Check now in 1988 I moved away to L.A.
-My niggaz Playa Ham and Gina gave me a place to stay On my way up from bottom rock
+My niggas Playa Ham and Gina gave me a place to stay On my way up from bottom rock
 Bitches starting to jock
 Cause my hair is getting longer